likwotsing/node-learn/README.md

 var module = require('module_name')
 ```

+## 04-Node.js Basics

+**Defaults to local**

+Node's Javascript is different from browser's JavaScript when it comes to global scope.
+In the browser's JavaScript, variables declared without var keyword become global. **In Node.js, everthing becomes local by default**.

 ## 05-Export Module

 The **module.exports** or **exports** is a special object which is includes in every JS file in the Node.js application by default.  *module* is a varible that represents current module and *exports* is an object that will be exposed as a module.
 So, whatever you assign to *module.exports* or *exports*, will be exposed as a module.